On the effects of membrane viscosity on transient red blood cell dynamics: Methodology: Immersed Boundary - Lattice Boltzmann Method (IB-LBM)

 where $ \mathbb{1}$ is the 2-dimensional unit matrix.
 Two contributions can be identified in the strain rate tensor $\dot{\vec{E}}$, related to the shear $(\bullet_s)$ and the dilatational $(\bullet_d)$ contributions, respectively:

 By introducing the shear and dilatational membrane viscosities ($\mus$ and $\mud$, respectively), we can split the 2D viscous stress $\vec{\tau}^\nu$ in two parts:

 We employ the standard linear solid (SLS) model to describe the viscoelastic behaviour of the membrane~\cite{art:lizhang19,art:yazdanibagchi13}: it can be considered as the linear combination of the Kelvin-Voigt model (in which a dashpot $\mu$ is connected in parallel with a spring $k$) and the Maxwell model (in which the dashpot $\mu$ and an artificial spring $k'$ are connected in series).
 The Kelvin-Voigt model can successfully describe membrane creep, while the Maxwell model accurately characterises the stress relaxation; their combination, the SLS model, correctly accounts for both phenomena~\cite{art:lopezguerra14}.
 The value of $k'$ has been tuned in order to retrieve the asymptotic behaviour of the Maxwell element~\cite{art:lizhang19}.
+We refer the interested reader to previous literature papers~\cite{art:lopezguerra14,art:yazdanibagchi13,art:lizhang19} for extensive technical details on the model.
 The membrane viscosity properties are quantified via the Boussinesq numbers:

 accounting for shear and membrane dilation effects, respectively.
 Once the total stress $\vec{\tau}^T$ has been computed, the total force acting on the $i$-th node is given by